 This doesn’t mean going all-in on emerging markets.
 It just means recognizing that different regions rise and fall at different times.
 Tapping into that can strengthen your overall financial resilience.

 Diversifying your tax exposure is just as important as diversifying your assets.
-If all your savings are in tax-deferred accounts (like a traditional IRA or 401(k)), you could be in for a tax surprise later on.
+To truly diversify your net worth, if all your savings are in tax-deferred accounts (like a traditional IRA or 401(k)), you could be in for a tax surprise later on.

 Instead, consider using a mix of: